-You will likely receive positive expected value from this benefit alone.
-This is because most rooms at Marriott hotels cost more than $95 per night.
+This perk is where most of the Boundless Card’s value lies.
+That’s because most rooms at Marriott hotels cost more than $95 per night.
 The annual free night can be redeemed for rooms costing up to 35,000 points (Categories 1-5).
-Most properties are between Categories 1 and 5, making the free night accessible for many.
+Most Marriott properties are within Categories 1 through 5, making the free night accessible for many.

 The free night can only be earned and redeemed after holding the card for 12 months.
-Luckily, the card’s $95 annual fee is waived the first year.
+Luckily, the Boundless Card’s annual fee is waived the first year.

 Complimentary Silver Elite Status

 Marriott Silver Elite Status is not worth much.
 All you’re getting is a 10% points bonus for Marriott purchases.
 Room rates and gift shop purchases qualify for the points bonus.

 However, Marriott Gold Elite Status can be obtained by spending $35,000 per year on the Boundless Card.
 This level can also be obtained automatically with the Marriott Bonvoy Brilliant Card or any variant of the American Expresss Platinum Card.